All Episodes

 Things happen.

-And the left, of course, loves to take these little on-air think pieces out of context and try to say that we said things on this program that we uh that we haven't said.
+And the left, of course, loves to take these little on-air think pieces out of context and try to say that we said things on this program that we haven't said.

-Then I then I then I read that uh Halliburton had placed the concrete at the area where the thing had the explosion.
+Then I read that Halliburton had placed the concrete at the area where the thing had the explosion.

-Well, fix it, they're not doing anything to contain it, and they didn't care about it for twelve days.
+And they didn't care about it for 12 days.

 Go sue them.

-So, I mean, BP, they're the next target.
+So, I mean, BP, they're the next targets like my investment buddy Rush.

-Uh and it'd be very difficult here to bet at the BP stock price, bond price is gonna go up, when you've got the I mean you've got the most powerful man in the world creating a mental image of a jack boot on their neck, and the press secretary smiling, urging Louisiana fishermen to sue them, short BP.
+And it'd be very difficult here to bet that the BP stock price, bond price is going to go up when you've got the most powerful man in the world creating a mental image of a jack boot on their neck and the press secretary smiling, urging Louisiana fishermen to sue them.

 Back after this.

-I got a story in the stack today from the Australian that I I I didn't get to today.
+I had a story on the stack today from the Australian that I didn't get to today.

-It may save it for tomorrow, but here's the upshot of it is that men trying to get a beautiful stranger, men trying to find a beautiful woman that they consider out of their league, have more anxiety than men who jump out of airplanes with Parachutes.
+I may save it for tomorrow, but here's the upshot of it is that men trying to get a beautiful stranger, men trying to find a beautiful woman that they consider out of their league have more anxiety than men who jump out of airplanes with parachutes.

-It's even where the study claimed long-term relationship stress can cause chronic levels of cortisol, leading to impotence.
+The study claimed long-term relationship stress can cause chronic levels of cortisol leading to impotence.

 If you marry a woman that you think is so beautiful, she's out of your league because you never really are comfortable with the fact that you got her.